Would you buy a used car from these folks?

 I've noted the location of the typical waterline, which is based on the growth of those little barnicle things all over the pumps.
 As you can see, the fittings joining the hoses to the hydraulic cooler inlets on these pumps have all rusted.
 Here's a close-up of another cooler fitting from a west pump:

-What is more surprising is that the fittings on the discharges of the coolers - which for most of the last year have been above the waterline, and thus only exposed to air and humidity - have also rusted.
+What is moresurprising [UPDATE: This should read "perplexing," and it is explained in the next UPDATE paragraph as being in the "splash zone"] is that the fittings on the discharges of the coolers - which for most of the last year have been above the waterline, and thus only exposed to air and humidity - have also rusted.
 How could this happen?
 These pumps have only been in the canal since last June.

 It's pretty simple.
 It appears that the manufacturer, MWI, skimped on the purchase of those fittings, buying carbon steel instead of stainless steel despite knowing they would be exposed to water all the time.
 Curiously, the Corps' specifications are oddly silent on the material of the hose fittings: